orangebowlerhat/c3-showcase/README.md

 *NOTE* these are all in various levels of completion, from actively supported to just started or abandoned.
 The "bumped" date, shows when this was last added or bumped.
 Consider this a "last updated" date.

+If you have something you feel could be interesting to share with the rest of the community, do file a pull request!

-**These projects are not officially endorsed and should be understood to simply to help the C3 community find resources.**
+***NOTE: These projects and resources are not officially endorsed by the C3 Project.***

 ### Learning resources